canonical-web-and-design/practices/coding/javascript.md

 ### File naming conventions

 - Component files should use PascalCase and match the name of the default export (e.g. `MyComponent.tsx`).
+- Should avoid the use of non-inclusive language such as: _whitelist_, _blacklist_

+### Variable/function naming conventions

+- Variable should use camalCase and should describe there use (e.g. `initialState`)
+- Should avoid the use of non-inclusive language such as: _whitelist_, _blacklist_

 ### Redux